Dataport/possible-x-piveau-ui/MIGRATION_GUIDE_v4.md

 <details><summary>Open</summary>
 <br>

-_Note: Use the "@vue/compat" package for testing.
+> _Use the "@vue/compat" package for testing.
 There may be more dependencies to add / upgrade in your project!_

 #### 1.1 Replace vue-cli commands in `package.json` and use Vite: